dtolb/v2-messaging/media/uploadMedia.md

 ## Upload or Replace Media
 Uploads a file the normal HTTP way.
 You may add headers to the request in order to provide some control to your media-file.

+Bandwidth retains uploaded media for up to 48 hours.

 ### Request URL
 <code class="put">PUT</code>`https://messaging.bandwidth.com/api/v2/users/{userId}/media/{mediaName}`